-The index parameter is a JSON object with the following fields:
+The Index object is a JSON object with the following fields:

-- fields (array): Array of field names following the sort syntax.
-Nested fields are also allowed, e.g. "person.name". - partial_filter_selector (object): A selector to apply to documents at indexing time, creating a partial index.
+- fields (array) array of field names following the sort syntax.
+Nested fields are also allowed, e.g. "person.name". - partial_filter_selector (json) A selector to apply to documents at indexing time, creating a partial index.
 Optional